jbock-java/zerobuilder/values.md

 3. A non-private, non-static method `String getSender()`

 The projections are found in this order.

-That is, if the field `sender` exists and is not private, any method called `getSender` method will be ignored.
+For example, if the field `String sender` exists and is not private, then it will be used to initialize the updater.
+Even if the methods `String sender()` or `String getSender()` exist, they will be ignored.

 A projection method may be `abstract`.
-Projection fields or methods may be inherited from an ancestor class.
+Fields and methods that are inherited from an ancestor class are treated as if they were defined directly.

 ### Recycling